Using a geometric lens to find k disjoint shortest paths

-Note that, if $P$ is an $a$-colored path, then $P$ is strictly monotonous in its $a$-coordinate.
-Note that for arbitrary~$u,w \in V$ we do \emph{not} always have~$\pos{\patharea{u}{w}} \subseteq \patharea{\pos{u}}{\pos{w}}$, that is the coordinates of all vertices on shortest~$u$-$w$-paths are not necessarily contained in the set of coordinates ``spanned'' by~$\pos{u}$ and~$\pos{w}$.
+Note that this definition of a~$c$-colored path is equivalent to saying that~$P$ is strictly monotonous in its~$c$-coordinates.
+For arbitrary~$u,w \in V$ we do \emph{not} always have~$\pos{\patharea{u}{w}} \subseteq \patharea{\pos{u}}{\pos{w}}$, that is, the vectors of all vertices on a shortest~\mbox{$u$-$w$-path} are not necessarily contained in the set of vectors ``spanned'' by~$\pos{u}$ and~$\pos{w}$; see \cref{fig:3D-mess} (middle) for an example where the $s_3$-$t_3$-path does not stay within the hyperrectangle spanned by~$\pos{s_3}$ and~$\pos{t_3}$.
 However, this inclusion holds for colored vertex pairs as shown next: